kratos238/Slots/README.md

 You must hit the reset button to continue playing after 10 spins.

 ## Screenshots/Wireframes
-(Include screenshots or wireframes of your game here.
-This gives a visual idea of what the game looks like.)

 ## Development Timeline
 Here's a quick overview of our development process and milestones: